0

 Ethylene oxide in Colorado

 Update: On March 14, 2024 the U.S. EPA announced a new final rule to reduce harmful ethylene oxide emissions and exposures.
-This new rule applies to four commercial sterilization facilities in Colorado.
+This new rule applies to four commercial medical sterilization facilities in Colorado.
 The federal rule is expected to reduce ethylene oxide emissions at these facilities.
 Learn more

 The four commercial medical sterilization facilities in Colorado subject to EPA’s new ethylene oxide rule include: